A Scientist Keeps Claiming His Life Force Can Somehow Kill Cancer Cells

 But what, precisely, turned into YXQ-EQ?

 Only after retracing the dense footnotes in these papers did Bik discover that “YXQ-EQ” is outwardly an acronym that refers to the “external Qi” and “Qigong” of scientist Yan Xin.
 In the Chinese way of life, Qi is the existence force believed to exist in the whole lot, and Qigong is a gadget of movement, breathing, and meditation believed to boost health.
-According to what seems to be the lone 2004 take a look at that spells out the “YXQ-EQ” method, it turns out that the treatment includes Yan status alone in a room and emitting his Qi toward a group of lab-grown rat eye cells.
+According to what seems to be the lone 2004 look that spells out the “YXQ-EQ” method, it turns out that the treatment includes Yan’s status alone in a room and emitting his Qi toward a group of lab-grown rat eye cells.
 Yan seems to be the best scientist who has ever executed this method.
-He is likewise the handiest scientist on all the papers in question, which, apart from the 2004 look at, involve deploying the method on a ramification of cancer cells.
+He is likewise the handiest scientist on all the papers in question, which, apart from the 2004 look at, involve deploying the technique on a ramification of cancer cells.

 Bik stated that her purpose isn’t to mock conventional Chinese medicinal drugs.
 “But if one unmarried researcher claims that he — and simplest he — can use Qi to kill off cancer cells, he ought to be inclined to share how they do this,” she argued on Twitter.
-“If it takes place behind closed doorways, scientists have every cause to be suspicious.”
+“If it occurs behind closed doorways, scientists have every cause to be suspicious.”

 Scientist

 “People say humorous matters on the net all the time, and a number of this is in studies and of little or no result,” he told BuzzFeed News.
 “But if they’re doing it on authorities’ profits, or if they’re doing it at an institution that prides itself on its capacity to take technological know-how seriously, it’s a particular tale.”
 On his internet site, Yan describes himself as a so-called miracle health practitioner in China who, since the 1980s, has been analyzing how to project Qi out of the body and “affect physical materials and items.”
-He claims his “experiments in lifestyles technological know-how and bodily sciences provide the first concrete clinical corroboration for the clinical exploration of Traditional Chinese Qigong.”
+He claims his “experiments in lifestyles, technological know-how, and bodily sciences provide the first concrete clinical corroboration for the clinical exploration of Traditional Chinese Qigong.”
 Yan did not reply to a request for comment.
-A query to his group, the Chongqing Institute of Traditional Chinese Medicine in Chongqing, China, became now not again through press time.
+A query to his group, the Chongqing Institute of Traditional Chinese Medicine in Chongqing, China, became not again through press time.